sbegaudeau/alma-m2-2015/mda.md

 ### Class Diagram

-Your Class Diagram should reference the metamodel angular.ecore from the workspace in order to tell Eclipse Sirius not to care about other potential metamodels.
+Your Class Diagram should reference the metamodel angular.ecore from the workspace in order to tell Eclipse Sirius not to care about other potential metamodels (add the project of the metamodel in the MANIFEST.MF file and add a reference to your ecore file in the workspace from the Diagram).
 Your Class Diagram should use the domain class angular.Module since it represents an ES6 module which can contain various pieces of code (including Classes).
 Then you will create inside the default layer of your Class Diagram named "Class Diagram", a list Container for the concept angular.ESClass named "CD_Class".

 #### Style